wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

     (3) A witness called by the court under this section shall have the same privilege to refuse to answer any question as the witness would have if the witness had been called by a party to the proceedings.

-    (4) A witness called by the court under this section may be examined and re-examined by the court, or by any barrister or solicitor assisting the court, and may be cross-examined by or on behalf of any party to the proceedings or by any barrister or solicitor appointed to represent a child who is involved in the proceedings.
+    (4) A witness called by the court under this section may be---

+    *   (a) examined and re-examined by the court, or by a lawyer appointed to assist the court; and

+    *   (b) cross-examined by or on behalf of any party to the proceedings.

-    (5) [Sections 159][308] and [161 to 165][363] of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.
+    (5) [Sections 159][367] and [161 to 165][368] of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.

     (6) The expenses of any witness called by the court under this section, in accordance with the prescribed scale of witnesses' expenses, shall be paid in the first instance out of public money appropriated by Parliament.

     Compare: 1968 No 62 s 9

-    Section 165(2): amended, on 26 April 2005, by [section 44(2)][283] of the Civil Union Act 2004 (2004 No 102).
+    Section 165(2): amended, on 26 April 2005, by [section 44(2)][291] of the Civil Union Act 2004 (2004 No 102).

+    Section 165(4): replaced, on 31 March 2014, by [section 9][369] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

-    Section 165(5): amended, on 1 July 2013, by [section 413][309] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 165(5): amended, on 1 July 2013, by [section 413][312] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 165(6): amended, on 1 July 1989, by [section 86(1)][364] of the Public Finance Act 1989 (1989 No 44).
+    Section 165(6): amended, on 1 July 1989, by [section 86(1)][370] of the Public Finance Act 1989 (1989 No 44).

 ##### 166 Proof of certain matters